 Book early!Book in advance and receive a discount off your room.
 Restrictions apply.

-For the OHI communityStay 4 weeks within a 12-month period, and the room rate for the 4th week is FREE.Restrictions apply.
+For the OHI communityStay 4 weeks within a 12-month period, and the room rate for the 4th week is only $140.Restrictions apply.

 See all offers